mishraamit/Credit-EDA-Assignment/README.md

 Identify if there are outliers in the dataset.
 Also, mention why do you think it is an outlier.
 Again, remember that for this exercise, it is not necessary to remove any data points.

 Identify if there is data imbalance in the data.
 Find the ratio of data imbalance.

+You need to submit one/two Ipython notebook which clearly explains the thought process behind your analysis (either in comments of markdown text), code and relevant plots.
+The presentation file needs to be in PDF format and should contain the points discussed above with the necessary visualisations.
+Also, all the visualisations and plots must be done in Python(should be present in the Ipython notebook), though they may be recreated in Tableau for better aesthetics in the PPT file.